 Around the same time, a young freshmen at San Fernando Valley State College (now California State University at Northridge) named Mike Curb wrote a song “You Meet the Nicest People on a Honda (Go Little Honda)“, most likely inspired by the new ad campaign.
 Internet sources don’t say who contacted whom, but Curb licensed the song to Honda, they started using it as a jingle, and Curb dropped out of school to start the first of his record companies.

 The ad campaign was successful enough to inspire Gray Advertising to suggest to Honda something akin to today’s Super Bowl moon shot ads, becoming the first foreign advertiser on the Academy Awards broadcast.
 Honda execs were skeptical, the $300,000 cost was a big fraction of their annual ad budget, but the bet paid off and Hondas became a craze.
 Musician P.F.
-Sloan convinced his friend, Beach Boys songwriter Brian Wilson, to take advantage of the craze and write Little Honda as a commercial for Honda.
+Sloan convinced his friend, Beach Boys songwriter Brian Wilson, to take advantage of the craze and write the song Little Honda as a commercial for Honda.
 Honda sent Wilson a motorbike as a thank you, according to Artie Kornfield, another musician and friend of Wilsons.
 That gift happened to spur the writing of Dead Man’s Curve:

 One day, Brian and I were chilling and trying out this tiny Honda that the company had sent him as a thank you for writing the Hondells “Little Honda.” (the song was not yet released, but Wilson had already written it for a Honda commercial) We were cruisin’ about 3 miles from his ex-wife, Marilyn’s mom’s house.
 Brian, as he was known to do, was pushing two hundred pounds way over what a 60 cc Honda could handle.
 I said Bry you should slow down, as in Santa Monica there is a lot of sand on the streets.
 We went over and the bike and were torn apart.
 We carried half a Honda each 3 miles, bleeding like crazy, to an open door in an empty house.
 We noticed a piece of blank paper on the piano and Bry sat down and I pulled up a chair and, I guess because of recent events I wrote down the words, “Dead Mans Curve.”